edgar-durand/nestjs-cloud-taskmq/README.md

 ## Storage Adapters

 CloudTaskMQ supports different storage adapters for storing task state.
-By default, it includes adapters for MongoDB and Redis.
+By default, it includes adapters for MongoDB, Redis, and InMemory.

 ### MongoDB Adapter